open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 ---

 With distributed tracing, you can observe requests as they move from one service to another in a distributed system.
-It is superbly practical for a number of reasons, such as understanding your service connections and diagnosing latency issues, among many other benefits.
+It's superbly practical for a number of reasons, such as understanding your service connections and diagnosing latency issues, among many other benefits.